Welcome to NewWriters.org.uk

 Please sign up to our free monthly newsletter.
 Subscribers gain exclusive access to our free-to-enter competitions, entrance into free prize draws, latest writing competitions and events.

 Founded in 2005, the Wigtown Poetry Prizes are some of the UK’s best established writing competitions, offering awards in all three of Scotland’s languages with a prize pot of over £3,000.
-The 2025 prizes mark 20 years of Wigtown Poetry Prizes and over £50,000 awarded to emerging and established poets.
+The 2026 prizes mark more than two decades of Wigtown Poetry Prizes and over £50,000 awarded to emerging and established poets.

 Note that in addition to the International Prize, the following prizes are also available (check the site for the relevant entry fees):